Stay organized

 Have realistic goals and stick to deadlines

-- Week 1 – Combine all existing written documents (eg, proposal) into one manuscript
+- Combine all existing written documents (eg, proposal) into one manuscript.

-- Week 4 – Describe exposure and outcome.
+- Generate descriptive statistics/histograms for your exposure and outcome(s).
 Describe in results.

-- Week 5 – Estimate primary outcome.
+- Estimate primary and secondary outcome(s).
 Describe in results.

 Managing your mentor: Send reminder emails more frequently than you probably realize

-I block off time to work on your stuff, but clinical priorities or other professional/personal life crises might bump that time.
+I block off time to work on your stuff, but clinical priorities or other professional/parenting challenges might bump that time.
 I try to find other time to work on your stuff, but a big crisis might mean that I don’t have a chance to reschedule.

 Please, please, please, please email me early and persistently about your projects.
 This will never annoy me — these emails are very helpful.
 Quick focused emails are helpful here, especially if you re-forward your prior email threads.
 Eg, “Hi Tim, wondering if you had a chance to take a look at that draft from last week, reforwarded here.
 Thanks, [name].”